Security and Civil Society Conference 2026

 EVENT TYPE

 This Conference is designed as a hybrid event with most participants attending in person but organisers will provide possobility to join virtually for interested experts.
-Also we will encourage particiaption of CSO representatives from Ukraine, Moldova, Armenia, Georgia, Africa, Euromed and Nordic-Baltic regions.
+Also we will encourage particiaption of CSO representatives from Nordic and Baltic regions, Ukraine, Moldova, Armenia, Georgia, North Africa, Euromed regions, Canada and USA.

 REGISTRATION